cbonoan/Password_Generator/README.md

 # Password_Generator
-This python script will generate any length of passwords, as well as storing all your passwords and having a master password in order to access the vault.
+- Generate any length password with the ability to choose which symbols and characters are included.

+# Future Implementations
+- A way to save passwords and display all on a separate page.